 Showers on Amtrak

-One nice amenity is the shower!
+Sleeping cars on long-distance trains offer several nice perks, including privacy, the ability to sleep horizontally at night, and showers.
 This article covers everything you need to know to stay fresh while traveling.

 Eating on Amtrak Long-Distance Trains